 - Having employees submit receipts

-- Controlling expenditures
+- Controlling expenditures and the reporting process

 - Making payments to reimburse employees for approved expenses